UNINETTSigma2/documentation/training/nris_talks/2024-11-28-nris-talks.md

 ## Who Should Attend?

-This webinar is ideal for researchers, IT professionals, students, and anyone interested in high-performance computing and its future directions.
+This webinar is ideal for researchers, IT professionals, students, and anyone requiring a comprehensive scientific software stack across various Linux distribution systems, including HPC, Cloud, and laptops.

 ## How to Register: